Traveling to Spain during Covid-19: What you need to know before you go

 The basics

 Spain has suffered greatly from Covid-19, with a high number of cases and deaths.
-After one of Europe's strictest lockdowns in spring, it reopened to visitors over the summer, but has since entered a state of emergency that is due to run until May 2021.
+After one of Europe's strictest lockdowns in spring 2020, it reopened to visitors over the summer, but has since entered a state of emergency that is due to run until May 2021.

 What's on offer

-Note: Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on January 27.